HandsOnDataViz/book/docs/HandsOnDataViz.md

 First, you need to own a website that supports iframe codes (which we’ll explain below).
-If you do not have a website that supports this, then follow this quick tutorial to [Create a simple web page with GitHub Pages](github-pages).
+If you do not have a website that supports this, then follow this quick tutorial to [Create a simple web page with GitHub Pages](github-pages.html).
 Even if you already have a website, still do this tutorial, because it introduces a tool used many times in this book.

 Second, you need to copy or create an iframe code from your chart or map.
 An iframe is one line of HTML code with instructions on how to